pe5jw/dvk-tci-interface/README.md

 # DVK-TCI Interface
 ---
-Beware this stil need debugging its not prefect (yet :) )
+Beware this stil needs debugging its not prefect (yet :) )

 ---